 Kerry Spencer Pray

 Kerry got her PhD from the University of Wales and taught writing at BYU for 15 years.
-She now teaches writing at Stevenson University and lives in Maryland with her partner, Heather, and two children.
+She now teaches writing at Stevenson University and lives in Maryland with her wife, Heather, and two children.
 Follow Kerry on Twitter @Swilua

 Jenn Lee Smith

 Jenn is a filmmaker who focuses on stories of underrepresented people such as "Jane and Emma," "Bomberos," and the short documentary, "Faithful," about two Mormon lesbians.
 In a previous life, she worked on a PhD in feminist geography.
 She lives in California with her husband, children, and dog.